luanmds/kafka-dotnet-study/sample-02/README.md

 -  Receive Command to calculate score for customer and persists it in the database.
 - Receive Command as Compensating Transaction to cancel a calculation process and remove all scores calculated in database.

+This project uses a **JSON schema** from *Schema-Registry* to keep a message format compatible between apps.

 ## Basic diagrams (Make in Mermaid.js)
 ### Flow diagram